AWhetter/pathseq/doc/source/format.rst

 The ranges can be at the start of the sequence string:

 .. figure:: /_static/starts_name_breakdown.svg
-   :class: solid-background
+   :figclass: solid-background
    :width: 90%

 The ranges can be inside the sequence string:

 .. figure:: /_static/loose_name_breakdown.svg
-   :class: solid-background
+   :figclass: solid-background
    :width: 90%

 Finally, the ranges can be at the end of the sequence string:

 .. figure:: /_static/ends_name_breakdown.svg
-   :class: solid-background
+   :figclass: solid-background
    :width: 90%

 .. warning::